jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

             // Register components here
         }

+        @Override
-        public DivideRestApplication restApplication()
+        public DivisionRestService onNewRestService()
         {
-            return new DivideRestApplication(this);
+            return new DivisionRestService(this);
         }
     }

 Here, the *main(String[] arguments)* method creates an instance of *DivisionMicroservice* and starts it running with a call to *run(String[])* (the same as with any KivaKit application).
 The *metadata()* method returns information about the service that is included in the REST OpenAPI specification (mounted on */open-api/swagger.json*).
-The *restApplication()* factory method creates a REST application for the microservice, and the *webApplication()* factory method optionally creates an Apache Wicket web application for configuring the service and viewing its status.
+The *onNewRestService()* factory method creates a REST service for the microservice, and the *webApplication()* factory method optionally creates an Apache Wicket web application for configuring the service and viewing its status.
 Any initialization of the microservice must take place in the *onInitialize()* method.
 This is the best place to [register components](2021-06-23-service-locator.md) used throughout the application.

 When the *run(String[] arguments)* method is called, Jetty web server is started on the port specified by the *MicroserviceSettings* object loaded by the [*-deployment* switch](2021-09-07-deployment.md).
 The *-port* command line switch can be used to override this value.